 Summary

-In the vast cosmos of technology, Microsoft stands out as a titan, its influence reaching out to virtually every corner of our digital existence.
-Your inbox dings, signalling the arrival of an audit notice from the tech giant.
+Your inbox dings, signalling the arrival of an audit notice from Microsoft.
 A rush of adrenaline ensues, but pause for a moment.

 This isn't your typical audit notice; it’s not even a forgery.
 It’s a communication from a different internal team at Microsoft masquerading as an 'audit'.
 They ask you to self-certify or send your data to a third-party Microsoft partner.
 Beware: It is not the 'real' audit you signed up for in your license agreement.